Today I am very happy to bring you my review of The Beach Reads Book Club by Kathryn Freeman.

 Matthew Steele is the new incredibly attractive but slightly mysterious bookshop owner.
 He’s left his old life behind to buy a bookshop and start afresh with his father and sister, neither of whom seem particularly happy about the move.
 With Lottie dive bombing into his shop with her new bookclub, it might be just what he needs to loosen up and finally bring his family together.

 The books are spicy, the cake is sweet and the gin is strong – this is my kind of book club!
 There are plenty of books, some laughs, some hot romance – I’m not sure what more you need from a book!
 I really enjoyed this novel – so much so that not only did Netgalley and the publisher kindly provide me with an ARC, but I went off and bought myself a copy too!
 If that’s not a recommendation, I don’t know what is!
 So go grab yourself a chilled glass of wine, get comfy out under the last of the summer sun and lose yourself in this lovely novel.

-Thank you to Christie Barlow and Rachel at Rachel’s Random Resources for inviting me to be a part of this blog tour, and for providing me with a copy of this book in exchange for my honest review.
+Thank you to Netgalley and One More Chapter for providing me with a copy of this novel in exchange for my honest review.